pw4rn3r/ECE382/admin/course_letter.md

 | Final | | 25% |
 | TOTAL | 100% | 100% |

-**You must complete the required functionality and report for every lab (even for zero credit) to pass the course.**
+**You must complete the required functionality for every lab (even for zero credit) to pass the course.**

 | Grade | Grade |
 | :-: | :-: |